Update for June 2020

 Leakage reduction activities

-To help us reach our target by 2019/20, in addition to leak repairs we have additional leakage reduction activities taking place.
+In addition to leak repairs we have additional leakage reduction activities taking place.
 These activities are intended to generate a sustainable reduction in our leakage levels and they include:

 - Pressure management - We manage the water pressure within parts of our network to reduce the likelihood of pipes bursting.
 This also reduces the amount of water lost through existing leaks.